-Distribution: Occurring in the Olympic and Cascade Mountains in Washington; Alaska south to California, east to Montana.
+Distribution: Occurring in the Olympic and Cascade Mountains in Washington; Alaska to California, east to Montana and Wyoming.

 Conservation Status: Not of concern

 Stiff-hairy perennial from a branched, woody base, the stems 1-2 dm. tall.

 Basal leaves numerous, the blades 2-4 cm. broad, 3-4 times ternate into segments 1-1.5 mm. broad; the flowering stem naked except for a whorl of 3 leaves near the midpoint, these similar to the basal leaves.

 Flowers usually single; sepals 6-9, white tinged with blue or lavender, ovate-oblong to narrowly oblanceolate, 10-20 mm. long, pubescent on the outer surface; petals none; stamens and pistils numerous.